Nyubu/inter-process-communication/README.md

+#inter-process-communication
+The project simulates a simple computer system consisting of a CPU and Memory.

 ## Project Overview:

 The project simulates a simple computer system consisting of a CPU and Memory.
 The CPU and Memory is simulated by separate processes that communicate.
-Memory will contain one program that the CPU will execute and then the simulation will end.
+Memory contains one program that the CPU will execute and then the simulation will end.

 ## Objectives